ossia/sdk/README.md

 # iscore-sdk
-SDK files for building i-score
+SDK files for building i-score and plug-ins for i-score.

 - Windows
 - OS X